Scam: Stages

 In addition, some games require a "corroboration" step, particularly those involving a fake, but purportedly "rare item" of "great value".
 This usually includes the use of an accomplice who plays the part of an uninvolved (initially skeptical) third party, who later confirms the claims made by the con man.

+In a Long Con

+Alternatively, in The Big Con, David Maurer writes that all cons "progress through certain fundamental stages" and that there are ten stages for a "big con."